6 Best Organic Meal Delivery Services Of 2023 & How To Pick The Right One For You

 "If you have weight loss goals, certain dietary preferences, or simply want to take the guesswork out of eating healthier, Trifecta is a great meal delivery option.
 I enjoyed it even though I love to cook, but these fully prepared meals would be even better for someone who wants to spend a very minimal amount of time in the kitchen." — Carleigh Ferrante, commerce editor

 - Not all meals are equal in nutritional value

 Blue Apron is one of the most popular meal kit services for a reason.
 In addition to offering a robust menu that caters to a handful of dietary preferences, including low-carb and vegetarian, the company uses USDA-certified organic ingredients when possible and always supports farmers with sustainable practices.
-Every ingredient in Blue Apron's meals is non-GMO; and to take it a step further, the company requires suppliers to certify that products and ingredients are free from genetic engineering.
+When an ingredient is not organic, Blue Apron ensures its non-GMO by requiring suppliers to certify that products and ingredients are free from genetic engineering.